universal-ctags/ctags/README.md

 space where people interested in making ctags better can work together.

-## Getting PACKCC compiler-compiler ##

-Packcc is a compiler-compiler; it translates .peg grammar file to .c file.  packcc was originally written by Arihiro Yoshida.
-Its source repository is at sourceforge.
-It seems that packcc at sourceforge is not actively maintained.
-Some derived repositories are at github.
-Currently, our choice is https://github.com/enechaev/packcc.
-It is the most active one in the derived repositories.

-The source tree of packcc is grafted at misc/packcc directory.
-Building packcc and ctags are integrated in the build-scripts of Universal-ctags.

 ## The latest build and package ##

 If you want to try the latest universal-ctags without building it yourself...